virtual-biohackathons/covid-19-bh20/README.md

 as possible.
 Even if you are a student and not so experienced you can sign-up and contribute!
 All hands are welcome!

-To participate sign up [here](https://docs.google.com/spreadsheets/d/1auS0C58W0KHuqPg7-qKzgO4QjvcXpRg2NxhPu9EcWfI/edit), become a member of the [mailing list](https://groups.google.com/forum/#!forum/virtual-biohackathon) and add to the [wiki](https://github.com/virtual-biohackathons/covid-19-bh20/wiki)!
+To participate  become a member of the [mailing list](https://groups.google.com/forum/#!forum/virtual-biohackathon), join a topic/group and add to the [wiki](https://github.com/virtual-biohackathons/covid-19-bh20/wiki)!

+We will organize goals and mini-publications for each group.
+Contributors will get credit for work.

 # Code of conduct